johannschopplich/unlazy/docs/guide/usage.md

 ## Manually Loading Images

-If you want to load an image before it enters the viewport, you can call the `loadImage` function directly.
-It accepts a `HTMLImageElement`.
+If you want to load an image before it enters the viewport, you can call the [`loadImage`](/api/load-image) function directly.
+It accepts a `HTMLImageElement` as an argument.

 Import the `loadImage` function from the library and call it:

 ```ts
 import { loadImage } from 'unlazy'